 If you pursue a degree in general psychology, you won't be alone.
 The field of study is the #4 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best General Psychology Schools in Montana ranking.
-When you put them all together, these colleges and universities awarded 315 degrees in general psychology during the 2020-2021 academic year.
+Combined, these schools handed out 321 degrees in general psychology to qualified students.

 The psychology program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for General Psychology rankings.
 For our Best Overall General Psychology School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.